Refinance vs. Consolidation: Student Loan Differences

 One of the reasons many people choose to refinance a loan is to try to get a better interest rate.
 By taking out a new loan through a different lender, you will be starting with fresh terms and may be able to get a better deal than what you first started with.
 This can get tricky once you start comparing numbers, however, as a lot of interest rates can vary depending on the length of the loan as well as the type of repayment plan you are setting up.

 The biggest factor when refinancing student loans is the borrower’s credit history and debt-to-income ratio.
 These numbers are vital when looking for lenders as you might not be eligible for good terms, or eligible at all, if you don't have good credit history.
 The deals you get accepted for could be a reflection of either of these items so it is important to be aware of your finances before you begin meeting with lenders.

 Refinancing is available for both federal as well as private loans but the terms and rates will vary greatly depending on your credit history and financial stability.
 Due to the more competitive nature of refinancing, you may be able to get a lower interest rate, especially if you have a good credit score.

 Another benefit to refinancing your students loans is that you could have the option of a shorter repayment period.
 This will decrease the amount of interest you owe and will ultimately lower the amount of money you are paying back on the loan.
-Due to the terms and variable interest rates, refinancing is a good option for those you have positive credit histories and are able to make higher payments while paying off their loans over a shorter period of time.
+Due to the terms and variable interest rates, refinancing is a good option for those you have positive credit histories and are able to make higher payments while paying off student loans faster.

 Whether you decide to consolidate or refinance your student loans, the most important thing is that you do your research.
 Taking out new loans and changing your terms, or even working with a new lender completely is a big choice that requires thoughtful planning and confident decision-making.
 By deciding which is the best option for you and starting the process, you are being fiscally responsible and choosing the best path for your financial future.